 The purpose of this report is for the Committee to consider an application for the grant of a premises licence under the Licensing Act 2003 ("the Act").
-The matter has been referred to the Committee for determination following the receipt of two representations.(Other persons)
+The matter has been referred to the Committee for determination following the receipt of two representations from responsible authorities.